Last Layer Logits to Logic: Empowering LLMs with Logic-Consistent Structured Knowledge Reasoning: Methods

 As shown in Fig. \ref{fig:methods-logits-to-logic} (a), to enable LLMs to perform reasoning consistent with question logic, previous work designs complex agent collaboration but still fails.
 Observing LLMs' raw logits distribution, we find tokens irrelevant to the question have high logits values (Orange-highlighted \textit{common} and \textit{film} in Fig. \ref{fig:methods-logits-to-logic}), while correct reasoning path tokens have low logits values (Green-highlighted \textit{music}).
 To address this inconsistency between LLMs outputs and question logic, we need to strengthen correct token logits influence.

-Constrained Decoding \citep{li-etal-2023-contrastive} operates on expert and amateur model logits to enhance correct tokens while excluding irrelevant ones.
+Contrastive Decoding \citep{li-etal-2023-contrastive} operates on expert and amateur model logits to enhance correct tokens while excluding irrelevant ones.
 Inspired by this, we design logits strengthening for structured KGs to enhance logits values of tokens that align with question semantic logic.
 We use { \(P_{\theta}\left( \left\{ s_{+}^{e^{topic}} \right\} \middle| q,G \right)\) } to represent the original probability of LLMs outputting answer paths, with \(\mathcal{Z}_{s}\) aiming to boost the probability of \(s_{+}^{e^{topic}}\) in the output distribution \(P_{\theta,q}\left( \left\{ s_{+}^{e^{topic}} \right\} \middle| q,G \right)\).
 We treat high-scoring NFA paths from stage 1 as answer paths, while low-scoring paths are noise paths unrelated to the question.
 To strengthen answer path logits influence, we design two prompts: the original prompt and a masked version that replaces answer paths with special MASK tokens (Details in Appendix \ref{Prompt Details}, \ref{Algorithm of Logits-to-Logic}).
 The masked output amplifies noise path influence and deviates from question logic.
-We calculate the difference between original and masked outputs, then multiply by coefficient $\omega$ to amplify correct token logits.
+We calculate the difference between original and masked outputs, then multiply by coefficient $\omega$ to amplify correct token logits, then add the result to the masked outputs' logical distribution.

+We explored optimal $\omega$ values from -1 to 10 in Fig. \ref{fig:meraged-strength-error-analysis} Right.
 Through logits strengthening, logits values of tokens in answer paths consistent with question logic are enhanced.